alexshepard/spimr/README.md

 - [ ] add credits info to git and website
 - [ ] testes
 - [-] account details, including account delete and other people's accounts
+- [ ] account and spime deletion should require confirmation

 BACKLOG
 =====